tiste/www/en.md

   Creation of the new website of the "Bulle Bleue" part, with a modular vision so that we could extend the need to other parts of "La Compagnie des Vétérinaires".

   I was managing the front and back developments, but also the network part by setting up integration servers and testing ones, as well as SSL certificates (self-signed or not) allowing integrity and security of data.
 Intensive developments on the "quote" module.
 Implementation of an important code quality (leading to many code reviews).
-  The project was followed by the Scrum method.
+  The project was followed by the Scrum framework.

   Technical environment: Express.js (Node.js), AngularJS, gulp, Nuxeo, JWT, Jenkins, Git/GitLab.